jesuslpm/UpdateCascadeBundle/Readme.md

 # Update Cascade Bundle

-## Keep your RavenDB denormalized references up to date automatically
+**Keep your RavenDB denormalized references up to date automatically**

 ## Features:
 * Works on RavenDb 1.2
 * Updates referencing entities in the background
 * Resilient to server restarts and crashes.
 The bundle restarts all pending cascade operations upon server start.
-* Participates in the shutdown process, canceling all in progress cascade operations.
+* Participates in the shut down process, canceling all in progress cascade operations.
 * Trackable: each update cascade operation has a corresponding document in Raven/UpdateCascadeOperations
 * Debuggable: you can configure log NLog.config